 - View love as a verb.

-In this post, we will examine the first item on this list: developing empathy for your betrayed partner.
+In this post, I will examine the first item on this list: developing empathy for your betrayed partner.

 Without a doubt, the single biggest step you can take toward rebuilding relationship trust and a more intimate bond with your mate involves empathy.
 Empathy, in case you’re wondering, is the ability to understand and share the feelings of another sentient being.

-In general, however, you can bet that if your partner is behaving in a way that doesn’t make any sense to you, he or she is likely feeling one or more of the following:
+In general, however, you can bet that if your partner is behaving in a way that doesn’t make any sense to you, they are likely feeling one or more of the following:

-- Shame (feeling unworthy of love, as if the cheating were somehow his or her fault and he or she deserved it and can never expect anything better from you or anyone else)
+- Shame (feeling unworthy of love, as if the cheating were somehow their fault and they deserved it and can never expect anything better from you or anyone else).

-- Self-doubt (fearing that whatever move he or she makes will be the wrong one)
+- Self-doubt (fearing that whatever move they make will be the wrong one).

 - Worries about the future (related to finances, separation/divorce, caring for the kids, etc.)

 All these things are very natural reactions to traumatic betrayals by a loved one (i.e., you).
-Fortunately, as you learn over time to empathize with your partner’s fear, shame, self-doubt, anxiety, and whatever else he or she is feeling—when you’re able to feel these things with your partner—it becomes much easier to understand and accept your partner’s emotional ups and downs.
+Fortunately, as you learn over time to empathize with your partner’s fear, shame, self-doubt, anxiety, and whatever else they are feeling—when you’re able to feel these things with your partner—it becomes much easier to understand and accept your partner’s emotional ups and downs.

 * * * * * * * * * *